Time-resolved collapse and revival of the Kondo state near a quantum phase transition

-CeCu$_{6-x}$Au$_x$ is one of the best-known heavy Fermi-liquid compounds of the latter type \cite{Loehneysen07,Schroeder00,Stroka93,Ehm07,Klein08}.
-Gold expands the CeCu$_6$ lattice.
-This leads to a relative increase of the RKKY interaction \cite{Ruderman54,Kasuya56,Yosida57} between the $4f$ magnetic moments and induces a QPT to an incommensurate, antiferromagnetically ordered state at $x=0.1$ \cite{Schroeder94,Loehneysen96}, see Fig.~\ref{phdiag}.
-Heavy fermions in CeCu$_{6-x}$Au$_x$ are thus an ideal system for studying the metamorphosis condensed matter may undergo near a QCP.
-A variety of experimental investigations by thermodynamic and transport measurements \cite{Marabelli90,Pietrus95,Loehneysen96}, neutron scattering \cite{Stroka93,Schroeder00,Schroeder94,Stockert98}, and photoemission spectroscopy \cite{Klein08,Kummer12} revealed valuable aspects of the phases and properties near a QCP.
-They did not access the coherent dynamics, however, so that a core issue of quantum matter research remains controversial: Does a fundamental concept of condensed-matter physics, such as the quasiparticle picture, remain valid near the QCP \cite{Hertz76,Moriya85,Millis93,Rosch97}, does it perish entirely \cite{Schroeder00,Si01,Coleman01}, or can we extend the notion of Landau quasiparticles to a more general picture of critical quasiparticles \cite{Senthil04,Woelfle11}?
+CeCu$_{6-x}$Au$_x$ is one of the best-known heavy-Fermi-liquid compounds \cite{Loehneysen07,Schroeder00,Stroka93,Ehm07,Klein08}.
+It is paramagnetic down to very low temperatures but exhibits short-range intersite magnetic correlations and hence appears as an ideal system for studying the change in ground state that a material may undergo near a QCP.
+Replacing a small fraction of Cu by Au expands the CeCu$_6$ lattice and leads to a decrease of the $4f$-conduction electron exchange.
+This favours the RKKY interaction \cite{Ruderman54,Kasuya56,Yosida57} between the $4f$ magnetic moments over the Kondo effect \cite{Doniach77} and induces a QPT to an incommensurate, antiferromagnetically ordered state \cite{Schroeder94,Loehneysen96} at $x=0.1$, see Fig.~\ref{phdiag}.
+A variety of experimental investigations by thermodynamic and transport measurements \cite{Marabelli90,Loehneysen06,Loehneysen96}, neutron scattering \cite{Stroka93,Schroeder00,Schroeder94,Stockert98} and photoemission spectroscopy \cite{Klein08,Kummer12} revealed valuable aspects of the phases and properties near the QCP of the CeCu$_{6-x}$Au$_x$ system, but have also revealed puzzling controversies.
+In particular, the incompatibility of the critical behaviour \cite{Loehneysen98,Schroeder00} with the Hertz-Millis-Moriya scenario \cite{Hertz76,Moriya85,Millis93} points to a breakdown of the heavy-quasiparticle picture \cite{Schroeder00,Si01,Coleman01}.
+In contrast, its preservation \cite{Hertz76,Moriya85,Millis93,Rosch97} may be concluded from signatures of a stable, non-vanishing Kondo temperature \cite{Loehneysen06,Loehneysen98,Klein08}.
+Such conflicts are caused by the diversity and, sometimes, indirectness of techniques used to probe QPTs -- techniques that do not permit the measurement of fundamental properties such as the Kondo weight and temperature simultaneously.